 Because there is only a limited amount of time to investigate and file a pedestrian accident case, it is important to contact an attorney right away to determine if you have a valid case.
 You should contact an attorney to investigate the accident and gather evidence if you have been struck by a car while on foot.

-Where do most pedestrian accidents occur?
+Where do most pedestrian accidents occur in Oklahoma?

 A pedestrian accident can occur anywhere.
 But accidents are more likely in areas with large amounts of pedestrian traffic and vehicles such as downtown areas of Oklahoma City.